Prof. Dr. Joseph Stiglitz

 Former Vice President of World Bank & Co-Winner of Nobel Pize for Economics 2001

-Joseph Stiglitz is the most cited economist in the world, as of June 2008
+Prof. Stiglitz is one of the most cited economist in the world..

 With humour he delivers the most informative of messages that convey the global economic context with ease.